 Remembering this truth enables us to help people in a way which truly helps them.
 Accepting this reality helps us avoid the twin problems of naivety and cynicism.
-Neither of these actually help people much at all.
+Neither of these are much help to people at all.

 Chapter 6 of Paul’s letter to the Galatians contains ancient wisdom on the balance of grace and truth that truly helps others.

 Carry each other’s burdens, and in this way you will fulfil the law of Christ.
 (Gal 6:2)